Brunorwell/Production_Order/readme.md

     <img src="./images/sql.png" width="200px">
 </p>
 <h1 id = "projectDescription" align="center">Production Order Data Base</h1>
 <p>This project reproduce what already happens in the company that I currently work for.
 I realized that some sheets that I have to deal with are basically a database - You can even identify the primary and foreign keys playing their roles.
-I decided to build a low-scale database inspired in this process that contains the same data presented in the sheets and the relationships between the tables. </p>
+I decided to build a low-scale database inspired by this process that contains the same data presented in the sheets and the relationships between the tables. </p>

 ## Summary